alexanderkozlenko/cotopaxi/doc/topics/cli-checkpoint.md

 <p />

-Create a rollback package with an Azure DevOps pipeline using both environment variables:
+Create a rollback package with an Azure DevOps pipeline using environment variables:

 <p />